SouthGreenPlatform/trainings/_pages/linux/togglePractice.md

 <a name="practice-1"></a>
 ### Creating your own workflow :

-Practice 1 consists of downloading and using one pre-defined configuration file, ready to use with TOGGLe.
+Practice 1 consists of using  base one pre-defined configuration file to build own workflow to use with TOGGLe.

+<a target="_blank" href="http://toggle.southgreen.fr/manual/completeManual/" >TOGGLe Manual Page</a>

-The <a href="https://raw.githubusercontent.com/SouthGreenPlatform/TOGGLE/master/exampleConfigs/SNPdiscoverySingle.config.txt" >SNPdiscoveryPaired.config.txt</a> file is an example of how to customize your pipeline.
+The <a target="_blank" href="https://raw.githubusercontent.com/SouthGreenPlatform/TOGGLE/master/exampleConfigs/SNPdiscoverySingle.config.txt" >SNPdiscoveryPaired.config.txt</a> file is an example of how to customize your pipeline.

 #### <a name="order"></a>Providing an order
-The order of a pipeline is provided with key <b>$order</b>, change file to run only from mapping to SNP calling.
+The order of a pipeline is provided with key <b>$order</b>, base on the file, build new config file to run only from mapping to SNP calling.

 -----------------------